Credible takeaways

 - Emergency tuition assistance: Some schools will help students cover their educational expenses during periods of unexpected financial hardship.
 Check with your school to see what programs it might offer.

 - Consider private student loans: If you’ve exhausted all of your options, consider private student loans.
-These are loans issued from banks, credit unions, or other financial institutions that can help cover your costs, but they usually have higher interest rates than federal loans.
+These are loans issued by banks, credit unions, or other financial institutions that can help cover your costs, but they usually have higher interest rates than federal loans.

 What is a good reason for a financial aid appeal?